-Children under 12 must use computers located in Child/Teen Services.
-Teens should use computers on the Child/Teen floor.
+Children must use computers located in Child/Teen Services.
 Computers in Child/Teen Services are also available to parents and caregivers who have children under 12 with them.
-Children will be given priority on all computers located on this floor.
+Children and teens will be given priority on all computers located on this floor.

-Parents are responsible for supervising and approving their child’s use of the Internet at the Bedford Public Library.
+Parents or guardians are responsible for supervising and approving their child’s use of the Internet at the Bedford Public Library.
 The Safe Child Policy for the Library requires all children less than 12 to be supervised by a parent or caregiver 14 years of age or older.
-Written parental permission on a child’s library card application is required for a child 0-11 to access the Internet at the Library.

 All Bedford Public Library computer systems are filtered to protect against access to obscenity, child pornography, and sexually explicit graphical materials as required by the Children’s Internet Protection Act of 2001.
-Filtering software is not 100 percent effective; parents and individuals must assume responsibility for Internet use.
-The Library does not act “in loco parentis”; therefore a parent or a legal guardian is responsible for their child’s use of the Internet.
+Filtering software is not 100 percent effective; parents and or guardians must assume responsibility for a minor's Internet use.
+The Library does not act “in loco parentis”; therefore, a parent or a guardian is responsible for their child’s use of the Internet.
 Some programs or applications may be blocked by our computer equipment and are not available.

 The Bedford Public Library requires computer users to respect the rights and sensibilities of all Library customers.
 Viewing of inappropriate images or content will result in loss of computer privileges.
 Failure to comply with Library policy or staff direction may result in immediate restriction or termination of computer privileges.